thao181/appliance-load-forecasting/README.md

 The notebook focuses on hourly appliance load forecasting for a fridge dataset.
 It compares standalone statistical models with hybrid approaches that combine linear forecasts and LSTM-based residual correction.

+## Data Source

+The data used in this project is taken from the UK-DALE dataset, specifically House 1 appliance electricity data.
 ## Models

 - Single ARIMA with AIC, BIC, and MML model selection